sanketpm/problem-solving/README.md

 - [ ] [Has Path Sum](./other/tree/has-path-sum.md)
 - [ ] [BST Iterator](./other/tree/bst-iterator.md)
 - [ ] [Populating Next Right Pointers](./other/tree/next-right-ptr.md)

-## To Do:
-1. add examples to `Balanced Btree` - why every node should be balanced
-2. Good Node example, which node is good node & how is it a good node

 **TODO:**
 - [ ] [Siblings & Cousins]